ygoksu/ygoksu/README.md

 # 💫 About Me:
-I'm currently working on GAN and learning how to being investor
+I'm currently working on NLP and being to get graduated.

 # 💻 Tech Stack: